dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 Note the differentiation between `suspected cases` and `confirmed cases.` In the context of the surveillance package, suspected cases identify if an area is in alert while confirmed case identify if an area is in outbreak.

+These rules can be set to run automatically or can also be run manually.
+Configuration of the automated process is discussed within the installation guide.

 ## Validation Notifications

+In response to a threshold being surpassed, notifications can be sent out using any combination of 3 methods:

+- The internal messaging service within DHIS2
+- SMS
+- E-mail

+For more information on setting these services up, refer to the documentation on [email](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/configuring-the-system/system-settings.html#system_email_settings) and [SMS](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/configure-sms.html).

 An example e-mail that is sent when a measles outbreak is detected can be seen below.

 ![image-20200719115221225](resources/images/Screen34.png)

+For a full list of validation notifications, consult the metadata reference file.
+Validation notifications are available for each disease based on the criteria defined in the [validation rules thresholds](#validation-rules---thresholds) section.

+These can be sent out in response to either a manual or automated process of checking your data.
+Configuration of the automated process is discussed within the installation guide.

 ## Predictors